twelch/twelch.github.io/_posts/2015-03-17-weather-station.md

 # App Development

-With the groundwork laid I'm moving forward with developing the dashboard prototype.
-In addition to some tried and true front-end tools I wanted to incorporate some new ones.
-The final list includes:
+With the groundwork now laid I'm slowly moving forward with the prototype in my spare time.
+I'm going to incorporate a variety of front-end tools including:

 * Bower
 * Gulp